ademizain/sudoku/README.md

 # Sudoku Game
 This is a Sudoku game program written in C++ that allows you to play Sudoku, generate new puzzles, and solve existing ones.
 It utilizes the X11 library for displaying the game board and XQuartz for macOS compatibility.
+Passed Google Tests for solve sudoku and test functions

 ### Features:
-Play Sudoku
+- Play Sudoku
-Generate new puzzles with various levels of difficulty Solve Sudoku puzzles
+- Generate new puzzles with various levels of difficulty
+- Solve Sudoku puzzles
-Visualize the Sudoku solving process
+- Visualize the Sudoku solving process

 ### Requirements:
 - C++ Compiler